-Performance Measure: C-7) Number of motorcyclist fatalities (FARS) Performance Target details motorcycle fatality rate appears to fall into a range of 7-13 fatalities per year.
-The obvious problem with such a low rate fatalities is the inability to detect specific identifiable trends.
+Goal: To maintain motorcycle fatalities at the five-year average of 9.8 people from 2014 -2018 through December 31, 2021.
+In the SHSP 2017-21 vulnerable users were added as a CEA and these users currently account for nearly 3.5% of our crashes.
+Vermont 's motorcycle fatality rate appears to fall into a range of 7-13 fatalities per year.
+The obvious problem with such a low rate of fatalities is the inability to detect specific identifiable trends.
 Although there appears to be an increase nationally in the number of motorcycle fatalities, no noticeable increase is recognized in the data in Vermont.
-Our goal is to reduce the number of motorcycle fatalities in Vermont or at least maintain the five-year average of 10 Motorcyclist Fatalities through the 2020 Motorcycle season.
+Our goal is to maintain the number of motorcycle fatalities in Vermont at the five-year average of 9.8 Motorcyclist Fatalities through the 2021 Motorcycle season.
 The Vermont DMV is the lead agency for motorcycle safety in Vermont.
 The DMV will continue to conduct motorcycle safety training and media outreach to educate Vermonters regarding safety issues.
 While speed is a common factor in motorcycle related crashes, we are keenly aware that the motor public needs to do a better job in watching out for motorcycles.
 The DMV will continue to employ data, technology and information to update and improve the training curriculum as needed.
-The Vermont Rider Education Program will continue to train and license interested riders with messaging to include: ride unimpaired by alcohol or drugs, ride within your own skill limits, awareness of road conditions and other vehicles.
+The Vermont Rider Education Program will continue to train, and license interested riders with messaging to include ride unimpaired by alcohol or drugs, ride within your own skill limits, awareness of road conditions and other vehicles.
 Riders will be reminded to engage in available refresher training courses.
 All proven strategies have been endorsed by the Motorcycle Safety Foundation.
-Each year in Vermont there are over 30,000 motorcycles registered.
+Each year in Vermont there are over 30,000 motorcycles